-As members of the BBSA (British Blind and Shutter Association), we’re committed the the Make It Safe campaign, to ensure that everyone has the information they need (new EU regulations are being introduced in 2014 to fully ensure that all components are tested and any new blinds fitted reach safety standards.
+As members of the BBSA (British Blind and Shutter Association), we’re committed the the Make It Safe campaign, to ensure that everyone has the information they need.
+New, stricter EU regulations were introduced in 2014 to fully ensure that all components are tested and any new blinds fitted reach safety standards.

 Do Not Place Furniture Near Blinds